Albania: Insider tip 2026: Europe's cheapest holiday destination

 Typical risks for tourists in Albania:

-- Pickpocketing: As in any tourist destination, especially downtown Tirana.
+- Pickpocketing: As in any tourist destination, especially Tirana city center.
 Less common than in Rome or Athens.

-- Rental car fraud: Document every scratch with photos before taking possession of the vehicle.
+- Rental car fraud: Document every scratch with photos before picking up the vehicle.
 Book comprehensive insurance with no excess.

 - Stray dogs: Especially in mountainous regions, mostly harmless, but do not feed them.

-- Old war material: In remote mountain regions, landmines from the Kosovo War remained until 2015.
+- Old war material: Until 2015, landmines from the Kosovo War were still present in remote mountain regions.
 Today, they have all been officially cleared, but do not venture off marked hiking trails.

-What Albania is known for (positive side): hospitality (besa (Albanian honor is legendary), extremely low robbery and rape rates, no organized crime in tourist areas, very safe beaches and nightlife for women.
+What Albania is known for (positive side): hospitality (besa – the Albanian word of honor is legendary), extremely low robbery and rape rates, no organized crime in tourist areas, very safe beaches and nightlife for women.

 Best time to travel to Albania and practical tips for your holiday

-The best time to travel for a holiday in Albania It depends on your preferences.
+The best time to travel to Albania depends on your preferences.
 Albania has a Mediterranean climate on the coast and a continental climate inland and in the mountains.
 Here are the months in detail:

-- April to May: 18–24 °C on the coast, green and blooming inland, some snow still in the Alps.
+- 18–24 °C on the coast, green and blooming inland, some snow still in the Alps.
 Ideal for city breaks and early beach days.

-- July to August: 28–34 °C (sometimes 38 °C inland), peak season, Riviera crowded.
+- 28–34 °C (sometimes 38 °C inland), peak season, Riviera crowded.
 Still significantly cheaper and less crowded than Greece.
 Okay for pure beach holidaymakers.

 - September: 24–28 °C, water 24–26 °C (warmer than in June!), peak season over, prices are dropping.
 My #2.

 - November to March: 8–14 °C, rain, mountain hotels closed.
-City breaks in Tirana are okay, beach and mountains not recommended.
+City breaks in Tirana are okay, beach and mountain trips not recommended.

 My personal highlight: Sunrise in Ksamil on a deserted beach in June 2024.
 Just you, the turquoise sea, and the four islands off the coast.
 In that moment, I knew: Albania is the new Greece.
 But not for long.